Startup Funding Types

 - Unless you have a great deal of money saved, your options are limited compared to receiving higher funding over from an outside source.

 If you’ve got friends and/or family that are interested in financially supporting your business venture, consider doing a friends and family loan.
-This isn’t quite as simple as asking for a couple of bucks for gas; a friends and family loan is dependent on clear communication and agreed-upon conditions.
-Four steps to respectfully source funding from friends and family: Present your case, propose clear repayment terms, share your backup plan, then create a written agreement.
+This isn’t quite as simple as asking for a couple of bucks for gas; this type of loan is dependent on clear communication and agreed-upon conditions.
+Four steps to respectfully source funding from family and friends: Present your case, propose clear repayment terms, share your backup plan, then create a written agreement.

 - You’re securing financing from people you trust.